Simple Pear Syrup Recipe

 This syrup is a treat for both everyday meals and special occasions alike.
 Drizzle a little over a tall stack of farmhouse pancakes for a naturally sweet way to start the day.
 It’s just as good on French toast and waffles.
 And it pairs beautifully with oatmeal, yogurt, and vanilla ice cream too.

 Pear syrup is equally at home in drinks.
-Stir it into iced tea or lemonade, add it to cocktails or mocktails, or mix it with sparkling water and pour it over ice to make a refreshing glass of soda.
+Stir it into iced tea or lemonade, add it to cocktails, herbal mocktails, or a brandy hot toddy.
+Mix it with sparkling water and pour it over ice to make a refreshing glass of soda.
 Use it to baste chicken or pork if you want to try a savory twist — it adds rich flavor to the meat that makes every bite unforgettable.

 A top-down view of a jar filled with light brown liquid, next to two yellow pears, a knife, and a white lid on a wooden surface with a decorative black trivet underneath the jar.